hayooucom/GithatCoin/README.md

 ## Hello World Github Coin  !

-Thanks github users and many programer hard wording and wonderful ideas.And share they code with everyone ,sometimes didn't expect to get much in return.
+Thanks github users and many programer hard working and wonderful ideas.And share they code with everyone ,sometimes didn't expect to get much in return.
 After years of they contributions we have this such great world right now.
 Such as Linus Benedict , share his software Linux operasystem over the world.

 These spirte should last forever.we need let them get rewarded.And also exchange the value of technology.